IgniteUI/igniteui-docfx/en/components/grids_templates/live-data.md

 }

 # Live Updating Demo
-The @@igComponent component in Ignite UI for Angular is able to handle thousands of updates per second, while keeping the grid responsive for user interactions.
-The sample below demonstrates the @@igComponent performance when X number of data records are constantly updated Y times per second.
-Use the UI controls to choose the number of records  loaded and the frequency of updating and then interact with the grid.
+The @@igComponent component is able to handle thousands of updates per second, while staying responsive for user interactions.

+The sample below demonstrates the @@igComponent performance when all records are updated multiple times per second.
+Use the UI controls to choose the number of records loaded and the frequency of updates.
 Feed the same data into the Category Chart to experience the powerful charting capabilities of Ignite UI.
-The `Chart` button will show `Category Prices per Region` data based on the `selected rows` and the `Chart` column button will show same based on current row.
+The `Chart` button will show `Category Prices per Region` data for the selected rows and the `Chart` column button will show the same for the current row.

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:700px">